Weighted Cycles on Weaves

 On the other hand, note that

 \end{proof}

-\begin{defn} There are certain moves between weaves that are considered \emph{equivalences} (Figure \ref{fig: weave equivalences}.
+\begin{defn} There are certain moves between weaves that are considered \emph{equivalences} (Figure \ref{fig: weave equivalences}).
 Weaves that are related by weave equivalences are said to be \emph{equivalent}.
 Note that there is a natural bijection between Y-cycles on equivalent weaves: the correspondence is dictated by the multiplicities on the surrounding weave edges together with the conditions on multiplicities at the weave vertices. \end{defn}

 \begin{defn} An unfrozen Y-cycle $\gamma$ is called a \emph{short I-cycle} if there is a unique internal weave edge $e$ such that $\gamma(e)\neq 0$.
 Given a weave $\ww$ and a short I-cycle $\gamma$ on $\ww$, we can perform a \emph{mutation} at $\gamma$ to produce a new weave $\ww'$.
+In the new weave $\ww'$, the short I-cycle $\gamma$ is replaced by a new short I-cycle $\gamma'$.
 Note that two weaves differ by a mutation are not equivalent to each other.

 \end{defn}